 An estimated £44 billion to £97 billion in additional financing is needed to achieve the UK’s key nature goals by 2030.
 Globally this gap is estimated to be over $8 trillion by 2050.

 To fill this gap, private finance will be required in addition to public finance.
-However, for private finance to be mobilised, the following needs to be developed:
+However, for private finance to be mobilised, there are four over-arching requirements the Institute has identified.

 Financial sector interest in nature is growing, but there are few examples of private investment and shared knowledge is lacking.

-While companies are beginning to understand that they are exposed to nature-based risks and therefore will need to transition their business models and supply chains to be nature-positive – including becoming buyers of ecosystem services – there is limited understanding of how to make that transition and of the investment it may require.
+While companies are beginning to understand that they are exposed to nature-based risks and therefore will need to transition their business models and supply chains to be nature-positive – including becoming buyers of ecosystem services – there is limited evidence of the economic case (nature-related risks through impacts and dependencies), or the understanding of how to make that transition and of the investment it may require.

-In addition to knowledge sharing and appropriate financial mechanisms, supportive policy and regulation, and the development of data, metrics, standards, and skills are required to ensure demand and supply increase and successfully match.
+In addition to knowledge sharing and appropriate financial mechanisms, supportive policy and regulation, in addition to oversight and capacity development are required to ensure demand and supply increase and successfully match.

 What we do at GFI Hive